The biggest deals in Switzerland have one thing in common.

 After World War II, Conrad’s son Willy Staehelin realized that Switzerland would make an ideal hub for foreign investment and gained the interest of prominent American investors in Zurich.
 Joining with other partners in the 1960s, Staehelin, Hafter, Jagmetti, Lutz & Partner continued to serve predominantly American, British, German and Italian clients in addition to its Swiss clientele.

 Meanwhile, in Geneva, Raoul Lenz similarly saw the benefits of an international clientele and a larger partnership.
 Lenz, Schluep, Briner & de Coulon developed representing foreign clients, global and private banks – and with them Swiss and foreign private clients.

 By the late 1980s, the Geneva partners recognized the opportunities and synergies of a nationwide presence.
 They initiated talks with Staehelin, Hafter, Jagmetti, Lutz & Partner and the two firms soon understood that they were a natural match, permitting a swift merger.
 On 1st January 1991, Lenz & Staehelin was born.
-Since then it has continued to grow and remains Switzerland’s largest independent law firm.
+Since then it has continued to grow and remains one of Switzerland’s largest independent law firms.

 You may download our corporate brochure below: